OpenAPITools/openapi-diff/README.md

 docker build -t local-openapi-diff .
 ```

-You can replace the local image name `dev-openapi-diff` by any name of your choice.
+You can replace the local image name `local-openapi-diff` by any name of your choice.

 ## Run an instance